Associative Transformer: Experiments

-\paragraph{Datasets} We evaluate model performance on two different scales of datasets (1) small (Triangle \cite{gwt2022}, CIFAR10 \cite{cifar10}, and CIFAR100 \cite{cifar100}) and (2) middle (Oxford-IIIT Pet \cite{pet} and Sort-of-CLEVR \cite{sort}).
+\paragraph{Datasets} We evaluate model performance based on three different types of datasets: (1) small classification tasks (Triangle \cite{goyal}, CIFAR10, and CIFAR100 \cite{cifar100}), (2) medium and large-sized classification tasks (Oxford Pet \cite{pet} and ImageNet100 \cite{deng2009imagenet}), and (3) relational reasoning tasks (Sort-of-CLEVR \cite{sort}).
 We train the model on these datasets from scratch using the training split and evaluate using the test split.
 A detailed description of the datasets can be found in Appendix \ref{appe:data}.